Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Conclusion

 \section{Conclusion}

-We proposed an approach for Long-form Video Question Answering (LVQA) that achieves state-of-the-art results across 3 benchmarks datasets.
-Our propsoed \hksfull and \vlmfull modules demonstrate the usefulness of keyframe selection and sequence-aware frame captioning.
-We also highlight the zero-shot capability for long-form video understanding of our \modelname framework requiring zero video level training, and our experiments demonstrate its clear advantage over prior work.
+We proposed a novel approach for Long-form Video Question Answering (LVQA) that achieves state-of-the-art performance compared to the model using the similar-scale captions across four benchmarks.
+Our \hksfull demonstrates the effectiveness of keyframe selection in understanding a very long-form video QA.
+Additionally, we highlight the zero-shot capability for long-form video comprehension of our \modelname framework, which requires no video-level training.
+Our experiments showcase its significant advantage over existing single-stage and two-stage keyframe selectors.